FPGAwars/apio-wiki-archive/Apio-development-version.md

 apio, version 0.5.5
 ```

-It will display the development version
+It will display the current development version

 Everytime you change something in the apio sources and you want to test it you have to "pip install -U ." it